Fea-Sin/plugin-mode/README.md

-# Jmp (jquery multiple plugin)
+# plugin mode

 ## describe
-jquery plug-in collection
+you can use this mode, development your jquery plug-in

 ## start